 “Being selected as a finalist and then winning as a heroine was truly an honor.
 The process was handled with such thoughtfulness and professionalism.
 I was made to feel very special for inclusion in this event, initially as a finalist and ultimately as a heroine.
 The community of women I came to know at the March of Dimes, fellow finalists and honorees as well as volunteers and past winners was an amazing group.
 I was continuingly inspired by the transformative work each one did and was truly humbled to be a part of it.
 Now that I’m a past winner, it is my privilege to help with the process.
 I’ve enjoyed being on the committee encouraging nominees and reviewing applications.
 I will be most excited to attend this year’s event and share in the great work we are doing to promote amazing women and support for a critical need in our world –helping raise awareness and funds for premature infants and their families.” -- Wendy Feldman Block, Savills Studley

-View our updated COVID-19 safety guidelines and waiver here.
+View our updated event acknowledgements and waivers here.